alphagov/government-frontend/README.md

 # Government Frontend

-Government Frontend is a public-facing app to display the majority of documents on the /government part of GOV.UK.
+Government Frontend is a public-facing app to display the majority of documents on the /government part of GOV.UK, which are fetched from the [Content Store](https://github.com/alphagov/content-store).
 It is a replacement for the public-facing parts of the [Whitehall](https://github.com/alphagov/whitehall) application.

 ## Schemas